markteehan/file-chunk-connectors/README.md

 cp /var/log/install.log /tmp/upload
 ```

-Wait a few seconds for the file to complte processing.
+Wait a few seconds for the file to complete processing.
 Examine the contents of /tmp/download/merged to confirm that "install.log" has been consumed and merged.
 Diff the file to confirm that it is itentical to the uploaded file

 ## End of Quickstart